Roxburgh Branch: Closure and demolition

-The branch today
+Today

 Although remnants of closed railway lines deteriorate and disappear over time, a number of relics from the Roxburgh Branch still exist.
-The line's formation can often be sighted winding through the countryside and the Mount Stuart Tunnel (also known as the Manuka Creek Tunnel) is still in place and is now a Department of Conservation public walkway of the SH8 road at the western approach to the Manuka Gorge.
+The line's formation can often be seen winding through the countryside and the Mount Stuart Tunnel (also known as the Manuka Creek Tunnel) is still in place and is now a Department of Conservation public walkway of the SH8 road at the western approach to the Manuka Gorge.
 Round Hill tunnel, which passes directly under the SH8 road at Round Hill, is still in place but the approaches to it are heavily overgrown from both sides.
 The Big Hill tunnel remains also but is more easily visible from the western portal as the eastern portal is partially obscured by a landslip that fell down from below the SH8 road.
-In a paddock near a road, Waitahuna retains its goods shed, station building, and even an open-roofed men's toilet.
+In a paddock near a road, Waitahuna retains its goods shed (now a cafe), station building (now a museum), and even an open-roofed men's toilet.
 Unfortunately, some other station buildings have not been so lucky; Forsyth's passenger shelter collapsed in 1990, while Lawrence's station was burnt to the ground in a 1981 fire brigade practise.
-In Rigney, an old boxcar remains at the site of the former yard, with another boxcar located a couple of kilometres from Teviot, while just out of Beaumont, the original rail bridge over the Beaumont River has been in public use since the year 2000 (Previous to this it had been a private bridge with limited access).
+In Rigney, an old boxcar remains at the site of the former yard, with another boxcar located a couple of kilometres from Teviot, while just out of Beaumont, the original rail bridge over the Beaumont River has been in public use since the year 2000.